 - Full Health Care Coverage

-The basic course consists of ten semester hours (six lectures and four hour labs) and covers general military subjects.
+The Basic Course consists of fourteen semester hours (nine lecture and five lab hours) and covers general military subjects.
 It is open to all full-time students enrolled in a four-year baccalaureate degree program or two-year graduate program and requires no obligation to the U. S. Army.
-Military Science courses 1215, 1215L, 1216, 1216L, 2225, 2225L, 2226, and 2226L comprise the basic course.
-It is optional for students to also enroll in 4419 or 4429 unless they are contracted and then it is a mandatory part of the basic course.
+Military Science courses 1215, 1215L, 1216, 1216L, 2225, 2225L, 2226, 2226L, 3231, and 3231L comprise the basic course.
+It is optional for students to also enroll in 4419 unless they are contracted and then it is a mandatory part of the basic course.
 Students that are veterans or members of the National Guard or Army Reserve may be exempted from the basic course at the discretion of the Professor of Military Science.

-The advanced course consists of twenty-four semester hours (twelve lecture, nine lab, and three internship hours) and completion of the Cadet Leader Course.
-The advanced course is open only to students that have completed the basic course, the Cadet Initial Entry Course, or that have received an exemption from the Professor of Military Science.
-Students enrolled in the advanced course must be contracted or ready to contract.
-Required courses are 3231, 3231L, 3232, 3232L, 3415, 4225, 4245, 4245L, 4429, 4795, and 4795L.
+The Advanced Course consists of twenty-two semester hours (nine lecture, six lab, and three internship hours) and completion of the Leadership Development and Assessment Course.
+The Advanced Course is open only to students that have completed the Basic Course, the Leadership Training Course, or that have received an exemption from the Professor of Military Science.
+Students enrolled in the advance course must be contracted.
+Required courses are 3232, 3232L, 3415, 4245, 4420, 4421, 4245L, and 4795, and 4795L.
 Subjects include training in leadership, management, physical fitness, and general military subjects.
-The Cadet Leader Course (3415) at Ft.
-Knox, Kentucky lasts for five weeks.
-Nurses may also participate in the Nurse Summer Training program (3416) during which time they will spend three weeks training at an Army medical facility.
+The Leadership Development and Assessment Course at Ft.
+Lewis, Washington lasts for five weeks.
 Students will receive pay, transportation, housing, meals, and medical care while in attendance.
-Upon successful completion of the advanced course, students will receive a commission to Second Lieutenant in the United States Army, Army Reserve, or National Guard.
-They will also be eligible for a minor in Military Science.
+Upon successful completion of the Advances Course students will receive the Military Science Minor and a commission to Second Lieutenant.